How to observe Lent and boost your health

 Giving up alcohol

 If you drink regularly, a period of abstinence can do you a lot of good, with benefits ranging from potential loss of weight and fewer hunger pangs to better sleep and a stronger immune system.
 You'll find it easier to abstain if you don't keep alcoholic drinks at home; or if you do, keep them out of easy reach.
-The best thing is to put everything in the cellar over the fasting period.
-If you still want to celebrate, alcohol-free beer and sparkling wine are options, and if you're out on the town you can order a delicious mocktail (a cocktail without the alcohol).
+If you don't want to give up drinking at parties, there is a wide range of non-alcoholic drinks you can fall back on, and if you're out on the town you can order a delicious mocktail (a cocktail without the alcohol).
 And last but not least, don't drink and drive.
 Volunteer to drive, then you won't even be tempted.

 Giving up sweets